aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## Notes about Windows Server template
 Default Windows AMI is now Windows Server 2022 English-Full-Base.
 You can retrieve SSM paths to other AMIs from [Parameter Store console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-finding-public-parameters.html#paramstore-discover-public-console) or from [AWS CLI](https://aws.amazon.com/cli/) (e.g. `aws ssm get-parameters-by-path --path /aws/service/ami-windows-latest --query "Parameters[].Name"`).
 Refer to [Query for the Latest Windows AMI Using Systems Manager Parameter Store](https://aws.amazon.com/blogs/mt/query-for-the-latest-windows-ami-using-systems-manager-parameter-store/) blog for more information.

-CloudFormation template was only tested with Windows Server 2022 English Full Base.

 If you provision a [GPU graphics instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/accelerated-computing-instances.html#gpu-instances), you can use `C:\Users\Administrator\download-gpu-drivers.cmd` helper batch file to download GPU drivers.
 Note that the drivers are for AWS customers only and you are bound by conditions and terms as per [Install NVIDIA drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html) and [Install AMD drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-amd-driver.html).
 Refer to [Prerequisites for accelerated computing instances](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-winprereq.html#setting-up-installing-graphics) for driver installation instructions.